For many, veganism is as alien as little green people from the planet Zorg, so thinking of even a couple of reasons to go vegan can be a stretch.

 If you answered with an aghast, of course not, then why are cows and pigs so different?
 And fish, rabbits, chickens, ducks, lambs, deer, goats, pheasants, turkeys and any other animal that we choose to consume.

-BE SURE TO CHECK OUT OUR POST ON VEGAN DOG FOOD TOO
+BE SURE TO CHECK OUT OUR POST ON VEGAN DOG TREATS TOO

 Despite everyone banging on about CO2 for the last few decades, smart people know that there’s another, more lethal gas that is harming our planet – methane.
-In fact, methane is thought to be anywhere between 25 to 100 times more destructive over a 20 year timeframe than CO2.
+In fact, methane is thought to be around 80 times more destructive over a 20 year timeframe than CO2.
 Cows alone produce 150 billion gallons of methane globally PER DAY.
+(6)

 The practice of rearing animals for food, or animal agriculture as it is commonly referred to, is responsible for around 18% of all greenhouse gas emissions.
 The exhaust from ALL forms of transportation – cars, trucks, planes, boats, trains etc. – is a mere 13% in comparison.